 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security

 We strongly advise you not to travel to Somalia, including Somaliland and Puntland, because of the very high threat of terrorist attack.
 If you are in Somalia, we strongly urge you to leave if it is safe to do so.
-If you decide to stay, ensure that you have appropriate personal security measures in place.
+Somalia is unsafe for tourism.
+If you are in Somalia, you should have appropriate personal security measures in place.

 Somali militants have publicly threatened to carry out attacks in all areas of Somalia, including Puntland and Somaliland.
-Threats have also been made against Federal Government of Somali (FGS) targets and Africa Union (AU)/AMISOM peacekeepers.
+Attacks have been conducted against Federal Government of Somali (FGS) targets and Africa Union (AU)/AMISOM peacekeepers.